5152Alotobots/5152_Reefscape/docs/mkdocs/docs/reefscape/commands/elevator/elevatorruntoheight.md

 # ElevatorRunToHeight Command

-A command that moves the elevator to a specified target height and continuously maintains that position using closed-loop control.
-This command does not complete when reaching the target height but continues to actively maintain the position until interrupted.
+A command that moves the elevator to a specified target height and ends, handing off holding using closed-loop control to the velocity controller.

 ## Required Subsystems
 - [Elevator Subsystem](/5152_Reefscape/library/subsystems/elevator)